2023 FIBA AfroCan

-The 2023 FIBA AfroCan will be the 2nd edition of the FIBA AfroCan.
-The tournament will be held from 8 July to 16 July 2023 and will be hosted in Angola.
+The 2023 FIBA AfroCan was the 2nd edition of the FIBA AfroCan.
+The tournament was held from 8 July to 16 July 2023 and was hosted in Angola.
 DR Congo are the defending champions, having won the 2019 title.
 The second tournament was supposed to be held in 2021, but was cancelled due to the COVID-19 pandemic.

+Morocco won their first AfroCan title after defeating Ivory Coast in the final.

 Qualification

 The four highest ranked teams from the AfroCan 2019 were automatically qualified.
 Eight other teams qualified through the qualification rounds, which are held from February to June 2023.
+Nigeria received the only wild card for the tournament.

+Draw

+The draw was held on 10 June in Maputo, Mozambique.
+At the time, eight out of twelve teams were known, with four still having to qualify.